loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

     Our software evolves as time goes by, such as libraries.
 Based on this, we should evaluate the tradeoffs of upgrading dependencies.

-By the end of this Working Group, we could achieve the expected goals.
+By the end of this Working Group, we could achieve the expected goals: backend tests step execution time is about 6 minutes (73% improved).

 Even better than that, we had a great moment to reflect on our practices and raise improvement items.

 We have many open positions at the moment.
 Interested?
 Reach out or check out the [careers page](https://loadsmart.com/careers/).